telus/tds-core/packages/StepTracker/StepTracker.md

 As the user progresses through the steps, tell `StepTracker` which step is active with the `current` prop. `StepTracker` will indicate both the active step and the completed steps.

-This component is not interactive, so the user can not use it to navigate through the steps.
-The application will need to provide its own navigation mechanism.

 `StepTracker` adjusts to accommodate smaller screens by hiding the labels, displaying only a summary.
 Resize your browser window to see this behavior.

+**Note** this component is not interactive, so the user cannot use it to navigate through the steps.
+The application will need to provide its own navigation mechanism and state control. `StepTracker` also does not prevent the current step from reaching integers beyond the number of steps provided; the application must prevent negative or exceeding steps from being reached by the customer.

 ```jsx
 initialState = {